Debbatisudheer/cnn_stress_detection_project/README.md

         epochs=50,   # you can change this to 100, 200, etc.
         validation_data=test_gen,
         callbacks=callbacks
     ) and it returns the history and as well as model

+   Key Difference:

+Python: if __name__ == "__main__": is a conditional check to decide whether to run code when file is executed directly.

+Go: func main() is the entry point where program execution always begins.

+Think like this 👇

+Python: "Should I run this file directly or not?"

+Go: "Start here always!"